driebit/kenniscloud/README.md

 ### Setup

-To run this project and make contributions you will need to follow this checklist:
+To run this project and make contributions you will need to follow this list:

 -   Clone [Zotonic](git@github.com:zotonic/zotonic.git) on your machine and build it
 -   Clone this repository into the `zotonic/apps_user` directory
+-   Make sure to add the site to your `etc/hosts` file `127.0.0.1 kenniscloud.docker.test` this will allow you to access the site in your broswer after compiling the code
 -   Install the frontend dependencies using the below instructions With nixOs:

     -   This project was built using [NixOs](https://nixos.org/) as a dependency management system via `nixpkgs`:
         -   Add this list of nixpkgs:
             -   sass